SunithaMekala58/Employee-Salary-Prediction-using-ML-and-Streamlit-Project/README.md

   - Save the trained model using Python's pickle library for later use

   # Technologies Used:
-  - Python: Numpy, Pandas, Matplotlib, Pickle
+  - Python: Numpy, Pandas, Matplotlib, Pickle, scikit-learn
   - Deployment: Streamlit for an interactive UI and Pickle for efficient model handling

   # Dataset: